There are three stages to the coming-out process for lesbian, gay, bisexual and transgender individuals.

-But here’s someone who can’t talk about it—99 per cent of Canadian sports scribes.
+But here’s someone who can’t talk about it from a platform of lived experience—99 per cent of Canadian sports scribes.

 Unless your name is Morgan Campbell or Donnovan Bennett, the best our flowers of jock journalism can do is provide sound bites from Ujiri, Jordan, LeBron, Kareem, Kane et al.

 And, yes, it’s terrific when they spread the word.
 It’s important.